Cleaning Guides

 Unlike its stainless steel counterpart, the cast iron grill has the advantage of being very tough and resilient.
 It doesn’t get scratched easily or discoloured when you use abrasive cleaning products on it.
 However, it has one disadvantage and that is rusting.

 You see, cast iron grill maintenance is really important because if it’s not done regularly you might be left with an unpleasant rusty grill.
-Yet, fret not, as cleaning a cast iron charcoal grill isn’t as hard as it might seem.
-In this guide, we will take you through the whole process, step by step.
+Yet, fret not.
+In this guide, we will take you through the whole process, step by step on how to clean your cast iron grill.

 Table of Contents: